PatrickKish1/passportLLM/Test Prompts.md

 # PassportLLM 🛂 ✈️

-A powerful API for visa and passport advisory services, built on the Groq LLM platform.
+A powerful API for visa and passport advisory services, built on the Gemini LLM platform.

 ## Overview